connorrothschild/shiny-scrollytell/README.md

 README
 ================

-Scrollytelling in R—because its a lot easier in D3.
+Scrollytelling in R—because its a lot easier than D3.
 See the output [here](https://connorrothschild.shinyapps.io/automation/).

 [![thumbnail gif](images/thumbnail.gif)](https://connorrothschild.shinyapps.io/automation/)